-Thomas C. O’Keefe is a Partner at Dudley Newman Feuerzeig LLP and focuses his practice on transactional matters.
+Thomas C. O’Keefe is a Counselor at Dudley Newman Feuerzeig LLP and focuses his practice on transactional matters.

 Mr. O’Keefe provides comprehensive business law services to the firm’s banking, insurance, franchise, and trademark clients, including negotiating commercial contracts, structuring tax-exempt financings with Government agencies, and participating in international and local closings with off-island counsel in a variety of industries.
 His representative clients include business entities with a focus in real estate development, financial services, energy, legislative activities, telecommunications, and equipment and infrastructure financing, among others.